 The technical team within the sleep department are responsible for performing the highly specialised sleep studies on both adults and children.
 The aim of undertaking these studies is to aid in the diagnosis of a whole range of sleep disorders.

 We have a dedicated two-bed sleep laboratory along with a bed on the paediatric ward at The James Cook University Hospital to look at a number of sleep-related problems.
 This gives us the ability to admit and study two adult patients per night (Friday to Sunday only) and one paediatric patient per night (Friday to Sunday only).

-We run outpatient clinics at a number of outpatient departments within The James Cook University Hospital including Neurosciences, Pain, Oral Surgery and Marton Day Unit.
+We run outpatient clinics at a number of outpatient departments within The James Cook University Hospital and Redcar Primary Care Hospital including neurosciences, pain, oral surgery and Marton Day Unit.

-Patients in the South Tees area are usually referred by their consultant or GP, or if they live further afield (a tertiary referral) by their PCT or strategic health authority.
+Patients in the South Tees area are usually referred by their consultant or GP, or if they live further afield (a tertiary referral) by their clinical commissioning group.